Do you want to run great online meetings, workshops and events?

 Who is the course for?

-This course is intended for anyone who is experiencing the growing demand for effective online meetings and who wishes to develop their skills as both facilitators and producers of online meetings and discussions.
+This course is intended for anyone who is experiencing the growing demand for effective online meetings, workshops and events – and who wishes to develop their skills as both facilitators and producers of online gatherings.

-Anyone who is leading virtual meetings, virtual training, or webinars in the private, public or voluntary sector including Project Managers, Team Leaders, Facilitators, Trainers, Coaches, Community Activists
+Anyone who is leading virtual meetings, virtual teaching, webinars or other events in the private, public or voluntary sector including Teachers and Lecturers, Project Managers, Team Leaders, Facilitators, Trainers, Coaches, and Community Activists

 Assumptions and Requirements

-- All participants should have basic computer literacy skills and a basic competence in Zoom
+All participants should have basic computer literacy skills and a basic competence in Zoom.
+The language of delivery will be English.

-- Each participant will be required to have their own account with an online platform (Zoom or another), so that they can practice setting up and running a meeting.
+- An account with an online platform (Zoom (free or paid or any other you prefer), so that you can practice setting up and running a meeting.

-- Each participant will be requested to have their own headset with integrated microphone, or earbuds with microphone
+- Your own headset with integrated microphone, or earbuds with microphone

-- Each participant will be requested to join via a laptop/desktop rather than a tablet or phone
+- A laptop/desktop from which you will join, rather than a tablet or phone

 What will you gain?

-- Learn to lead engaging online meetings that elicit innovative thinking and creative problem-solving.
+- Learn to lead engaging online meetings, workshops and events that elicit innovative thinking and creative problem-solving.

-- Gain competency leading virtual meetings regardless of platform, and ToP Focused Conversation.
+- Gain competency leading virtual meetings, workshops and events regardless of platform.

 - Build your confidence as a virtual facilitator.

-- Learn tools and techniques for eliciting participation, virtual meeting design, and five best practices.
+- Learn tools and techniques for virtual meeting design and eliciting participation.

-Each cohort will be limited to 16 participants to ensure high levels of interaction and personal attention.
-Participants experience practical, hands-on learning:
+Each cohort will be limited to 18 participants to ensure high levels of interaction and personal attention:

 - PRACTICE.
 Integrate learning by designing a virtual Focused Conversation with a partner, and by practising as facilitators and producers, with the rest of the class acting as participants.